 Carewatchers offers a unique, supportive, and compassionate process in helping you choose the best senior care option for your loved one.
-Carewatchers works with a nationwide network of specialized senior housing facilities, in-home care agencies and adult day care health centers that take pride in maintaining quality care and protecting resident's rights.
+Our senior care facility home care placement and referral agency works with a network of specialized providers that take pride in maintaining quality care and protecting resident's rights.

-There comes a time when a person or loved one becomes uncomfortable with living alone due to the possibilities of falling, getting sick, safety issues, forgetting to take medications, loneliness, poor nutrition, or difficulty taking care of household responsibilities.
-It is important to recognize these signs early and work with your loved one to determine the most appropriate senior living situation.
+There comes a time when a loved one becomes uncomfortable with living alone due to the possibilities of falling, getting sick, safety issues, forgetting to take medications, loneliness, poor nutrition, or difficulty taking care of household responsibilities.
+It is important to recognize these signs early and work with your loved one to determine the appropriate senior living situation.

 There is a broad array of senior care options available to seniors from staying in your own home to specialized facilities that provide round-the-clock nursing care.
 To begin planning for a new living situation one must first be aware of the different options available and to learn which type will best suit your needs.
 Below we have provided information on each senior option.

 Once you've made your initial contact with Carewatchers, one of our senior care advisors will ask you for a medical report, financial care budget and what the social/cultural needs are depending on the senior care option.
 You'll select the state and city which is most convenient for you and your loved one.

 Now that you have chosen your desired location, with your permission, your information is sent to our four senior care facilities who are listed with us.
 After their review, appointments to tour the facilities are arranged with you.
 Or, if you prefer, we can provide you with the information of these four providers for you to follow up with at your convenience.
 Once you've selected a facility, a medical assessment will be done to determine the level of care and cost of that care.